Nikhith-08/CodeAlpha_Online-Quiz-Platform/README.md

 - **Menu Loop**:
 - The `main` method provides a menu interface, allowing users to interact with the program to check balance, deposit, or withdraw funds until they choose to exit.

-## Contributing
-Contributions are welcome!
-To contribute:
-1. Fork the repository.
-2. Create a new branch for your feature (`git checkout -b feature/YourFeature`).
-3. Commit your changes (`git commit -m 'Add feature'`).
-4. Push to the branch (`git push origin feature/YourFeature`).
-5. Open a Pull Request.